chrisguida/tiny-lightning-node-tutorial/_tutorial/04-hub.md

 poetry install --only main
 ```

-If Poetry fails to install packages due to keyring access issues, disable keyring:
+If Poetry hangs when doing dependency installation, the issue may be resolved by disabling keyring:
 ```
 poetry config keyring.enabled false
 ```